-- 5.1.26 Figure 7 shows that the Plan provides housing land for 12,198 dwellings over the plan period.
-Using the full objectively assessed need of 591 new homes per year, the total housing requirement is a minimum of 10,047 dwellings for the 17 years from 2020-2037. - 5.1.27 In accordance with national guidance10, to provide flexibility and boost the supply of housing land the Plan proposes to allocate sites to provide close to a 9% supply buffer above the objectively assessed housing need excluding the windfall allowance.
-Adding the windfall allowance of 1200 dwellings increases the buffer to 18%.
+- 5.1.28 Figure 7 shows that the Plan provides housing land for 12,551 dwellings over the plan period.
+Using the full objectively assessed need of 582 new homes per year, the total housing requirement is a minimum of 10,476 dwellings for the 18 years from 2020-2038. - 5.1.29 In accordance with national guidance10, to provide flexibility and boost the supply of housing land the Plan proposes to allocate sites to provide close to an 8% supply buffer above the objectively assessed housing need excluding the windfall allowance.
+Adding the windfall allowance of 1,200 dwellings increases the buffer to 17%.
 The buffer allows for an additional housing supply in Bassetlaw to be maintained throughout the Local Plan period.
 It provides flexibility should unforeseen circumstances result in a delay in bringing sites forward and will provide a choice of sites.
-Additionally, it minimises opportunities for speculative unplanned development that in some cases has adversely affected our communities over the last 10 years or so. - 5.1.28 Further details relating to the housing land supply, how the requirement has been met, and implementation are set out in the Housing Land Supply Background Paper11.
+Additionally, it minimises opportunities for speculative unplanned development that in some cases has adversely affected our communities over the last 10 years or so.

+5.1.30 Further details relating to the housing land supply, how the requirement has been met, windfall allowance and implementation are set out in the Housing Land Supply Background Paper11.